-- Use your tools.
-Internal audits.
+- Use tools like Internal audits to verify effectiveness.
 Is the fix still in place? - What have you done to ensure your fix will be used on future production runs? - Are procedures being followed? - Does the system really work? - Standardize the "fix."
-(Can the fix be implemented elsewhere?) - Creation may audit a SCAR and may do an onsite audit.
+(Can the fix be implemented elsewhere?) - Creation may audit decide to audit the supplier to verify the effectiveness of the corrective action. and may do an onsite audit.